stendahls/fe-lia-2025/readme.md

 - Hard code everything.
 - Copy content from our pages.
 - Please feel free to copy code from our pages as well, however code in the repo should be used, easy to read, and make sense.
 - We have created a component for you to help you start out, the Navbar component.
 It shows you how to structure a component and also how to use it in the app.
-You dont _have to_ use the premade component, but if you do, note that the component is not finished, so it's up to you to make it look nicer.
-There is also some weird CSS in it, see if you can find it and fix it!<br>
+You dont _have to_ use the premade component, but if you do, note that the component is not finished, so it's up to you to make it look nicer.<br>
   _**note**_: _the navbar component is not the main focus here, it was simply created to show you the structure of a component and how to use it.
 Focus on the whole solution rather than "just" fixing the navbar._

 ### Do not